Fun & Easy Foam Block Process Art Exploration

 Until….

-This foam block process art exploration is a great way to let kids express their imagination.
-Grab your foam blocks, some paints and check out this post for great ideas!
+this foam block process art exploration is a great way to let kids express their imagination. grab your foam blocks, some paints and check out this post for great ideas!

 She remembered the rainbow.